Home

 Update: I recently learned that box.com plans to deprecate WebDAV support in October 2019, a decision which renderse part of the workflow described here unsustainable beyond October.
 As I come up with an alternative solition, I will change this post to reflect the new reality.

 First things first, we need a reference manager.
 A reference manager stores bibliographic information for each reference, and most of them support associating the reference with a source file corresponding to the reference.
+Usually this is a PDF from the publisher or a scan you might have come across, but it can also be a HTML snapshot of a website or, indeed, other multimedia such as audio and video.
+I use Zotero.

 This is a little helper that can be used in Python 3 to generate a set of dictionaries from a schema that specifies iterators that provide the values of the generated dictionaries.